F5-use-cases/f5-rs-docs/docs/solutions/devsecops/labinfo/udf.rst

-configure your personal information in the global parameters file. for the username use your student#, put your actual
+configure your personal information in the global parameters file. for the username use your student#

 .. code-block:: terminal